cdisc-org/DataExchange-ODM-LinkML/docs/ODMFileMetadata.md

     range: Context
   FileOID:
     name: FileOID
+    description: A unique identifier for this file.
+    comments:
+    - 'Required

+      range:oid'
     domain_of:
     - ODMFileMetadata
     range: oid
     required: true
   CreationDateTime:
     name: CreationDateTime
+    description: Time of creation of the file containing the document.
+    comments:
+    - 'Required

+      range:datetime'
     domain_of:
     - ODMFileMetadata
     range: datetime
     required: true
   PriorFileOID:
     name: PriorFileOID
+    description: Reference to the previous file (if any) in a series.
+    comments:
+    - 'Optional

+      range:oidref'
     domain_of:
     - ODMFileMetadata
     range: oidref
   AsOfDateTime:
     name: AsOfDateTime
+    description: The date/time at which the source database was queried in order to create this document.
+    comments:
+    - 'Optional

+      range:datetime'
     domain_of:
     - ODMFileMetadata
     range: datetime
   ODMVersionRef:
     name: ODMVersionRef
+    description: The version of the ODM standard used.
+    comments:
+    - 'Required

+      enum values:Pattern: 2.0(.(0|([1-9][0-9]*)))?(-([0-9a-zA-Z])+)*'
     domain_of:
     - ODMFileMetadata
     range: ODMVersion
   Originator:
     name: Originator
+    description: The organization that generated the ODM file.
+    comments:
+    - 'Optional

+      range:text'
     domain_of:
     - ODMFileMetadata
     range: text
   SourceSystem:
     name: SourceSystem
+    description: The computer system or database management system that is the source of the information in this file.
+    comments:
+    - 'Optional

+      range:text'
     domain_of:
     - ODMFileMetadata
     range: text
   SourceSystemVersion:
     name: SourceSystemVersion
+    description: The version of the "SourceSystem" above.
+    comments:
+    - 'Optional

+      range:text'
     domain_of:
     - ODMFileMetadata
     range: text